Jason-cs18/deep-learning-profiler/readme.md

   - [Other Resources](#other-resources)

 ## Introduction
 In deployment, identifying the bottleneck of our model is crucial.
 Typically, we analyze the cost from the model level down to the operator level.
-In this tutorial, we will show you a step-by-step guide to profile your PyTorch models.
+In this tutorial, we will show you a step-by-step guide to profile your PyTorch models..
 ## File Structure
 ```bash
 .